nixtrace/rcom/README.md

 ## Usage.

-Rcom supports the request-response, publish-subscribe and task queues patterns for inter-service messaging.
+Rcom supports the request-response, publish-subscribe and task queue patterns for inter-service messaging.
 Publishers are non-blocking, subscribers/consumers are blocking and should be run as independent processes.
 Processes communicate using MessagePack internally.

 ### Node.